For a Fairer & More Sustainable World.

 Ballachulish Growing Food and Trees drawing

-We’re also very grateful to the local garden centre, who will continue to donate young vegetable plants in springtime, and the school will fundraise for the small amounts of cash needed to buy things like seeds and any top-ups of compost.
+We’re very grateful to the local garden centre, who will continue to donate young vegetable plants in springtime.
+The school and the Parent Council will fundraise for the small amounts of cash needed to buy things like seeds and any top-ups of compost.

-Artwork by the children of Ballachulish Primary School and Nursery, photos by staff and Meg Pollock
+Artwork by the children of Ballachulish Primary School and Nursery, photos by staff and Meg Pollock.
+Growing Food and Trees, Video narration by Meg with help from Niall. music is Child’s Play, composed by Paul Hornby-Battrick.

 Ballachulish Growing Food and Trees tree planting